shahzod418/ResumeTS/_i18next/en/markdown/resume.md

 #### About the project

-Only React functional components were used.
+My CV, written using React and Svelte frameworks in TypeScript.
+Executed in two versions, in Russian and English.
+And in two colour themes.

+##### React

+- Redux library analogue implemented
+- React Router library has been implemented
+- React.lazy analog for uploading Gif files was implemented
+- React.lazy was implemented along with Suspense
+- Implemented colour switching with device theme detection
+- Implemented custom hook to use swipe on the phone

-##### Implemented functions
+##### Summary

-- Lazy loading of large components
 - Asynchronous PDF download
-- Asynchronous copying to the clipboard
+- Asynchronous copying to clipboard
-- Locking buttons when loading and copying
+- Locking buttons during upload and copy
-- Change language locale
+- Change language locale using i18next
+- Adapted for mobile devices